 Purdy is the only OAC women's runner to ever win three individual titles and Lokar is one of two to capture a pair of crowns.

-The women's program originally began in the late 1970s before being recognized as an OAC sport in 1985.
+The women's program originally began in 1976 before being recognized as an OAC sport in 1985.
 In the late '70s, the Yellow Jackets built a strong reputation by winning the AIAW (the late Association of Intercollegiate Athletics for Women) state title in 1979.

 The Developmental Goals of the Program